No products in the cart.

 - Benzoic acid (EWG rating: 3)

-None of these are used in Goddess Garden sunscreens, but they do sometimes show up in other certified-organic products, so it helps to understand why they are used.
+We don’t use any of these ingredients in our sunscreens, but these ingredients will sometimes show up in other certified-organic products, so it helps to understand why they are used.

 Is the organic certification part of the Non-GMO Project?

-The two certifications are not directly connected, but both require 100% of the ingredients to be GMO free.
+While the two certifications aren’t directly connected, they but both ensure the product is 100% GMO-free.
 The organic certification covers a wide range of topics, and can be harder or longer to obtain, so the Non-GMO project gives companies a way to show their commitment to not using GMOs, without being certified organic.

-If you’re looking to avoid GMOs, all you really need to know is that both the USDA and NSF/ANSI 305 organic certifications and the Non-GMO Project certification will all make sure GMOs are never included, in any amount, in the product.
+If you’re looking to avoid GMOs, all you really need to know is that both the USDA and NSF/ANSI 305 organic certifications and the Non-GMO Project certification will all make sure the final product is completely GMO-free!

 - An Explanation on Organic Certification